-Craters on our roads are taking a toll on the physical and in some cases, mental health of Mumbaikars
+Potholes taking a toll on physical, mental health of Mumbaikars

 Tara Verma, 28, Oshiwara resident is six months pregnant and has been advised by her doctor to reduce travelling especially now that the monsoon is here.
 Potholed roads are the top reason for this advice, says Verma.
 For the advertising professional who works at Nariman Point commuting is a necessity.